-Unit 1: Pre-production skills.
+Unit R093: Creative iMedia in the media industry: Pre-production skills.
 Students will develop their understanding of the client brief, time frames, deadlines and preparation techniques that form part of the planning and creation process.
 This is an externally assessed unit.

-Unit 2: Creating digital graphics.
+Unit R094: Visual identity and digital graphics: Creating digital graphics.
 Students will develop their understanding of the basics of digital graphics editing for the creative and digital media sector.
 This will be assessed internally.